 normalize-space(string) // outputs "cher cher tech"

-We can create a xpath using the normalize space, these kind of xpaths will be useful when we want to match an element but which has leading/trailing spaces or more spaces between words.
+We can create an XPath using the normalize space, these kinds of XPaths will be useful when we want to match an element but which has leading/trailing spaces or more spaces between words.

 html code